Searching with template expressions

 Main.Force{Float64}(-0.15770631719635475, 0.5173082072268985, 0.2767955708986939)

-Our variable names are the keys of the struct:
+Our input variable names are as follows:

 variable_names = ["t", "v_x", "v_y", "v_z", "T"]